acopie/scamp-datagen/readme.txt

 PLEASE DO NOT DELETE THIS FILE!!
 ===============================

-This data generator can be used to generate data that could be further be used by various planifications algorithms.
+This data generator can be utilized to generate data that could be further be used by various planifications algorithms.
 The purpose of the generator is to build a Bill Of Materials (BOM), which is a tree structure that contains the operations involved in the production of a product.